Haseen-Fairuz/DevopsAssessment/README.md

    For the application "bookdb" database was created.

    The database contains table "book" with fields book,author,price.

+   A new user was created and details like the database url, username and password were given in the application.properties file in the web application inorder to      provide connection to the database.

 - **Database Backup:**